 During the interview, ask the agent questions from the list above.
 Consider how well the agent listens to your concerns and answers your questions clearly and directly.
 Only agree to hire an agent after you've found one you're enthusiastic about.
 Then, commit your agreement to writing, and play fair by not signing up additional agents to help you.

-For more on finding and choosing the best agent, including checklists of interview questions you can print out from a CD-ROM, see the book Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+For more on finding and choosing the best agent, see the book Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.